nf-core/website/markdown/events/2021/hackathon-march-2021.md

 - The approximate time of the behaviour (if different than the time the report was made)
 - Other people involved in the incident if applicable.
 - If you believe the incident is ongoing, please let us know.
-- If there is a publicly available record (e.g. mailing list record, a screenshot), please include a link.
+- If there is a publicly available record (e.g. mailing list record, a screenshot - please attach if so).
 - Any additional helpful information.

 After you file a report, uur safety officer, Renuka Kudva, will contact you to follow up on your report.